Power BI Monitoring for SQL Server

 MetricSign vs alternatives

-Existing tools like SQL Server Alerts, Azure Monitor, SCOM are built for their own domain — not for connecting SQL Server failures to downstream Power BI report health.
+Existing tools like Azure Monitor, SQL Server Agent Alerts, Power BI Premium Metrics App are built for their own domain — not for connecting SQL Server failures to downstream Power BI report health.
 MetricSign bridges that gap: you get one incident feed that covers both layers without switching between dashboards.